Skip to main content

 For the benefit of the witnesses and members, I have cue cards, so when you have 30 seconds remaining, I will raise this yellow card.
 When you are out of time, I will raise the red card.
 I just ask that you end it, so I don't have to interrupt your speech.

 Finally, we will hear witnesses on our extradition study on Monday, February 13 for the first hour.
 The second hour will be drafting instructions for our analysts.
-On February 15, we will begin the study on the bail system with the in the first hour.
+On February 15, we will begin the study on the bail system with the Minister of Justice in the first hour.
 For the second hour, we will have officials with us for more questions.

 Without further delay, let me welcome our witnesses today.
 We have Mr. Matthew Behrens and Rania Tfaily.
 From the World Sikh Organization of Canada by video conference, we have Balpreet Singh, legal counsel.